 Lower Antelope Canyon has some covered picnic tables next to the parking lot providing some shade.
 If you bring a bag lunch, this is a good place to relax and eat after your adventure.

 Exposures can be tricky in a slot canyon but some general exposure advice can be given as a starting point.
 If you are using a digital camera, your LCD preview of the image and analyzing your histogram should get you close to a good exposure.
 If you are not that experienced at photographing under dark and difficult lighting conditions, I would use a tripod, set your camera at ASA 400 or 800 and use the program mode or aperture priority mode at F8.
 This should give you decent results.
-If you do not change your ASA often, please remember to change it back to the ASA you use for regular outdoor setting again when you leave the slot canyon.
+If you do not change your ASA often, please remember to change it back to the ASA you use for regular outdoor settings again when you leave the slot canyon.
 I have additional exposure information below for those who want to know more.

 The Upper Antelope Canyon is darker than Lower Antelope Canyon, so if you photograph both, you should expect longer exposures for Upper Antelope Canyon.
-My exposure guidelines are based on using a tripod and not hand holding.
+My exposure guidelines are based on using a tripod and not hand-holding.
 Also using a flash for exposure in Upper Antelope Canyon could ruin other photographer’s shots that are using long exposures since the flash may bounce off the canyon walls down the canyon even in areas that you can not see.
 With a good exposure, you should not need flash in most cases.

-While I mention longer exposure such as 20 seconds in my descriptions, please understand that I use long exposures all the time during low light or night time photography and I am more comfortable in using them.
+While I mention longer exposure such as 20 seconds in my descriptions, please understand that I use long exposures all the time during low light or nighttime photography and I am more comfortable in using them.
 If you are not, you can adjust your camera settings to use shorter exposures that you are more familiar with.
 I suggest you try a few longer exposures just for the experience and review the results later in comparison to your other shorter exposures.

 One thing that helps me determine my ASA or ISO is what the intended use of the photos will be.
 In my case, I photograph at lower ASA such as 100 when possible since I sell larger fine art prints such as 20x30 or 26x36 inch prints.
-Most people do not have this need and using a higher ASA of 200, 400 or even higher when needed is just fine and for most needs will not effect the overall quality when using the newer DSLR cameras.
+Most people do not have this need and using a higher ASA of 200, 400, 800, or even higher when needed is just fine and for most needs will not affect the overall quality when using the newer DSLR cameras.
 Photographing at a higher ASA such as 400 offers you the advantage of getting more depth of field or using a higher shutter speed.

 Photographing the beams: